CELEBRATING 90 YEARS IN 2022

 The History of the GCU Leo

-It isn’t easy to miss the golden ‘Leo’ warn by the women of GCU at our concerts.
+It isn’t easy to miss the golden ‘Leo’ worn by the women of GCU at our concerts.
 But how did the tradition begin?

 The Worshipful Company of Goldsmiths (more usually known as the Goldsmiths’ Company) is one of the twelve Livery Companies of the City of London, with a history going back more than 800 years.
 In 1300, King Edward I passed a statute requiring gold and silver to be of a defined standard, and requiring ‘les Gardiens du Mester’ (the Guardians of the Craft) to test the gold and silver, and mark it with a leopard’s head.
 This leopard’s head was taken from the royal arms, and later became known as the King’s Mark.
 This is the first legal recognition of the Goldsmiths’ Company (and also the beginning of hallmarking in Britain).